luoyuqi-lab/mimi/README.md

 .5 :very special situation.

-.6 :the last character for the whole artwork.
+.6 :the last character for the whole paragragh，may be not one in a whole artwork.

 .7 :signature or date or location from calligraphiers.